 - Who do not attend and participate in their studies as required for their programme of study

-- Who have taken leave of absence for medical, academic or personal reasons
+- Who has taken a leave of absence for medical, academic or personal reasons

-- Who fail to keep the College up to date and informed as to their immigration status as required
+- Those who fail to keep the College up to date and informed as to their immigration status as required

-- Who are found to have failed to comply with the terms of their visa (ie. overstaying or working too many hours)
+- Who is found to have failed to comply with the terms of their visa (ie. overstaying or working too many hours)

 - Who are without current leave to remain and have not made an 'in time' application to extend

-- Who have had an application refused by the Home Office and no longer have leave to remain or right of appeal
+- Who has had an application refused by the Home Office and no longer has leave to remain or the right of appeal

 If visa sponsorship is withdrawn the student will be de-registered from their course and will not be able to attend College until visa sponsorship has been re-instated.